Clinics & Services

 Coronary Heart Disease and Stroke Clinics

 Our Coronary Heart Disease and Stroke Clinics help monitor your condition and medication, advise on risk factors, and help you to minimise the risk of future problems.
+You can request an appointment here.

 We run these clinics annually, before ‘flu season starts.
 Vaccination against seasonal ‘flu is recommended for people aged over 65 and those in “at risk groups”, which includes: anyone over 6 months of age with chest problems; people with chronic heart, kidney and liver disease; the immuno-suppressed; diabetics; pregnant women, and; carers however, this does change slightly each year.
 You can find out more about 'Flu here.